S-ROLL/notebook.language/BASIC IELTS_29/Speaking/describe_sample.md

 # Describe Sample
-## Describe a job that you do not like to do in the future
+## Describe a job that you do not like to do in the future 💼
-When I was a child, I harbored a dream of becoming a singer.
+When I was a child, I harbored ``'hɑ:bə`` a dream of becoming a singer.
 Like many kids, I was captivated by the idea of performing on stage and receiving applause from an adoring audience.
 However, as I grew older, my mindset changed.
 It’s just dawned on me that being a singer is not the right path for me.

 Firstly, I realized that I am not born to become a singer.
 I have no knack for singing and do not possess the natural talent required to excel in this field.
 Additionally, I do not have what it takes to become a successful singer.
 The dedication, vocal skills, and stage presence needed are beyond my capabilities.